emptymalei/cowsay-physics/submit.md

 ## How to submit

 1. Submit your cowsay at <a href="{{ site.github_repo }}/issues">GitHub Issues</a>.
-2. You can either submit the text only.
+2. You can submit the text only.
 I will create the corresponding cowsay by myself based on it.
+Alternatively you can submit a cowsay image with illustrations.
 3. Please provide names or links so I can give you the credit.

 ## How to create